aaronjamesyoung/ajy-digitalgarden/src/site/notes/First Aid Kit.md

 [[📘 Running\|📘 Running]] [[📘 Fastpacking\|📘 Fastpacking]]

-I started with the Adventure Medical Kits 0.3 kit (their smallest one).
+I started with the [Ultralight / Watertight .3 Medical Kit - Adventure Medical Kits](https://www.adventuremedicalkits.com/medical-kits/ultralight-watertight/ultralight-watertight-3.html) (their smallest one).
 I've removed a few things and added others.
 My kit weighs roughly 3 oz, and I keep it in a red ziploc bag.

 * Alcohol pads - 4 sterile prep pads
 * Aquatabs - one strip in case of filter failure